-On 31 December 2022, the Company had a similar liquidity ratio, 0.35 times, as the last year.
-The Company has made credit facility agreements with 2 financial institutions which are the same financial institutions that provide long-term loans which the Company has used financial services from both financial institutions for many years.
-Due to a good relationship and both financial institutions have well knowledge and understanding of the compressor industry.
-Both financial institutions continue to support the Company in using credit as working capital for their continued business operations.
+On 31 December 2023, the Company had a liquidity ratio of 0.24 times, a decrease from that of last year.
+The Company has made credit facility agreements with 2 financial institutions which are the same financial institutions that provide long-term loans which the Company has used financial services from for many years.
+Due to a good relationship and good of the compressor industry, both financial institutions continue to support the Company in using credit as working capital for continued business operations.